pSCANNER/Distributed-Methods-All/cohorts/R2D2-COVID/README.md

-Here is where we will store queries and technical specifications.
+### Here is where we will store queries and technical specifications.
+* Parent Directory for Each Query
-1. Uploaded technical specifications
+   * Uploaded technical specifications
-2. Uploaded Code
+   * Uploaded Code

 Output 1: Rapid deployment of a cross-institutional, EHR-based COVID-19 focused data warehouse that is capable of responding to complex cross-institutional queries.